xolani-mokJS/fullstack-ecommerce-sstore/README.md

-# fullstack-ecommerce-store
+# full-stack-e-commerce-store
-An online store (full stack) built using html, css, javascript, php, and MySql
+An online store (full stack) built using html, CSS, JavaScript, PHP, and MySQL